abbasveera72-source/M.Abbas.github.io/_posts/2026-06-24-my-digital-footprint-journey.md

 Another major challenge involved deployment.
 Publishing the website using GitHub Pages was not as straightforward as I initially expected.
 There were moments when the website did not load correctly or changes did not appear after updating the repository.

 Despite these challenges, the excitement of seeing my own website live on the internet was truly rewarding.
+For the first time, I felt that I had created something publicly accessible that represented me as a Computer Engineering student.

+This project also changed my perspective regarding learning.
+Previously, I mainly focused on completing assignments for grades.
+However, building a portfolio website demonstrated that academic activities can contribute directly to long-term professional growth.

 For this reason, I have decided that I will continue updating my portfolio website even after this semester ends.
 I want my website to document my entire engineering journey, including future academic projects, programming experiences, and personal reflections.